 Pacing: 16 instructional days (14 lessons, 1 flex day, 1 assessment day)

-For guidance on adjusting the pacing for the 2020-2021 school year due to school closures, see our 5th Grade Scope and Sequence Recommended Adjustments.
+For guidance on adjusting the pacing for the 2021-2022 school year, see our 5th Grade Scope and Sequence Recommended Adjustments.

 This assessment accompanies Unit 3 and should be given on the suggested assessment day or after completing the unit.

 To see all the vocabulary for this course, view our 5th Grade Vocabulary Glossary.

 With Fishtank Plus you can access our Daily Word Problem Practice and our content-aligned Fluency Activities created to help students strengthen their application and fluency skills.View Preview

 Understand volume as an attribute of solid figures that is measured in cubic units.
 Find the volume of concrete three-dimensional figures.

 Find the volume of a rectangular prism by thinking about their layers, applying the formula $$v=b\times h$$.

 Find the volume of a rectangular prism by multiplying all of their dimensions, applying the formula $$v= l \times w \times h$$.

 Solve more complex problems involving volume by applying the formula $$v=l\times w \times h$$.

 Understand that volume is additive.
 Find the volume of composite solid figures when all dimensions are given and their decomposition is already shown.